-II.
 The situation in Eastern Europe

-24. The Group noted that the Sino-Soviet dispute, the economic situation, the East/West talks and efforts to lessen tension between the blocs have combined to strengthen the trend towards autonomy inside the Soviet bloc, with the exception of the Soviet-occupied Zone of Germany where the situation is determined by other factors.
-This had caused concern to the Soviet Union.
+The Group noted that the Sino-Soviet dispute, the economic situation, the East/West talks and efforts to lessen tension between the blocs have combined to strengthen the trend towards autonomy inside the Soviet bloc.
+This had caused concern to the Soviet Union, which had tried to arrest the process by every means in its power.

-Several members of the Group thought that this trend might be more effectively exploited by the West than at present.
-Others stressed the limitations within which we had to operate.
-The regimes in Eastern Europe remained Communist, and would resist any attempt to change the existing social and political What they wanted was not "decommunisation" but "derussification".
-Nor would the Soviet Union tolerate anything which seemed likely to develop into a serious threat to its security, though in the long run, the Soviets might come to accept the fact that they could not expect indefinitely to maintain their present degree of political, military and ideological control over Eastern Europe.
-For the present, the West should follow developments in Festern follow developments in Eastern Europe closely, and take advantage Contacts in the spheres of trade, of them whenever possible. culture, tourism and so forth, should be developed: member suggested, the improvement in relations between Greece and Bulgaria showed what could be done in limited fields on a bilateral basis.
+Several members of the Group thought that this trend might be more effectively exploited by the West than Others stressed the limitations within which at present.
+The régimes in Eastern Europe remained we had to operate.
+Communist, and would resist any attempt to change the existing social and political order.
+What they wanted was not "decommunisation" but "derussification".
+Nor would the Soviet Union tolerate anything which seemed likely to develop Nor would the into a serious threat to its security, though in the long run, the Soviets might come to accept the fact that they could not expect indefinitely to maintain their present degree of political, military and ideological control over Eastern Europe.
+For the present, the West should follow developments in Eastern Europe closely, and take advantage of them whenever possible.
+Contacts in the spheres of trade, of them whenever possible.
+Contacts in the spheres of traculture, tourism and so forth, should be developed: and as one member suggested, the improvement in relations between Greece and Bulgaria showed what could be done in limited fields on a bilateral basis.